E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Molecular field diffusion

 \subsection{Noise schedules}

-The cosine schedule for the forward process variance $\sigma_t^2$ has been shown to increase the negative log-likelihood and image quality \citep{pmlr-v139-nichol21a}.
-The effect is that data points change at a slower pace between consecutive time steps compared to the linear scheduler proposed by \citet{NEURIPS2020_4c5bcfec}.
-To further emphasize the stability of generated molecules, \citet{vignac2023midi} and \citet{pmlr-v202-peng23b} employed separate noise schedulers for the bonds and atom types, using a cosine scheduler with an additional parameter, and a new, sigmoid scheduler, respectively.
-Interestingly, these methods reported similar improvements while using reverse noise process order, where the bond type noising process is faster than atoms' in \citet{vignac2023midi}, and vice-versa in \citet{pmlr-v202-peng23b}.
+To further emphasize the stability of generated molecules, \citet{vignac2023midi} and \citet{pmlr-v202-peng23b} employed separate noise schedulers for the bonds, atom types, and their positions using a modified cosine and a sigmoid scheduler, respectively.
+We also observed increased performance using a similar approach to \citet{vignac2023midi}, which adds a parameter $\nu$ to the original cosine schedule from \citep{pmlr-v139-nichol21a}:

-We achieved better results using the approach of \citet{vignac2023midi}, and therefore employ a model that first generates the bonds (molecular structure), and then fills in the atoms.
-Their proposed noise scheduler is:

-where $\alpha_t$ determines the signal amplitude for a given time step $t$ in Equation~\ref{eq:fwdDiffusion_version2}, and we set $\nu$ to $1$ and $1.5$ for atom and bond channels, respectively.
-This induces a tendency to generate bonds earlier than atoms.
-In Figure~\ref{fig:vignac_schedules}, $\alpha_t$ values are plotted for atom and bond fields, respectively, along with an illustration of how bond RBF components $\u_b$ are generated before atoms $\u_a$, over time steps $t\in [0,1]$, for one sample generated by FMG (please refer to Appendix~\ref{sec:AppendixVisualization} for details on how this figure is created).
+where $\alpha_t$ determines the signal amplitude for each time $t$ in Equation~\ref{eq:fwdDiffusion_version2}, and we set $\nu$ to $1$ and $1.5$ for atom and bond channels, respectively.
+The schedule $\alpha_t$ and its effect on generation can be seen in Figure~\ref{fig:fieldVisualization}, where bonds are denoised faster than atoms, increasing the generated molecules' stability.